gertalot/macbook-linux/README.md

 After installing, follow the prompts and go to Settings -> General -> Software update and install any updates.

-## Partition drive

-- Open Disk Utility, click "Partition"
-- Reduce the one partion's size to 32Gb.
-We'll install Linux on the freed up space.

-(NOTE: is this actually necessary?)

 ## Create install media

 Download [Ubuntu 24.0.2 Server ISO from NZ 2degrees mirror](https://mirror.2degrees.nz/ubuntu-releases/24.04.2/ubuntu-24.04.2-live-server-amd64.iso):